Practice may not lead to perfection but it does lead to proficiency.

 This goes for drinking more water, eating more vegetables, exercising regularly, or learning a new skill.
 It’s all hard in the beginning.
 Forming a new habit requires dedication and concentration.
 Over time, it becomes easier and requires less mental effort.
 A sense of mastery and ease results.

-You CAN develop new taste buds, learn to crave exercise, become fitter, healthier, smarter and happier, one new behaviour at a time.
+You CAN develop new taste buds, learn to crave exercise, become fitter, healthier, smarter and happier, one new behavior at a time.
 It just takes practice.

 So…What new habit can you get started on today?

 What’s one new habit you’ve started lately?
 We’d love to hear from you!